fffranklin/parallel-web-crawler/README.md

     src/main/config/sample_config_sequential.json
 ```

-Was the JSON result printed to the terminal?

 ### Step 4.
 Coding the Parallel Web Crawler

-Luckily for you, the forward-thinking author of the legacy web crawler created an extensible design that uses a dependency injection framework.
+Luckily for me, the forward-thinking author of the legacy web crawler created an extensible design that uses a dependency injection framework.
 They defined an interface `WebCrawler`; the legacy code exists in the concrete implementation `SequentialWebCrawler`.
-Definitely not the worst legacy code you've ever seen!
-All you have to do is create a second implementation, `ParallelWebCrawler`, that has the same functionality as the legacy crawler, but takes advantage of multi-core architectures.
+Definitely not the worst legacy code I've ever seen!
+All I had to do was to create a second implementation, `ParallelWebCrawler`, that has the same functionality as the legacy crawler, but takes advantage of multi-core architectures.

-Your task is to fill in the `src/main/java/com/udacity/webcrawler/ParallelWebCrawler.java` file.
+My task was to fill in the `src/main/java/com/udacity/webcrawler/ParallelWebCrawler.java` file.
 Specifically the `crawl` method:

 `public CrawlResult crawl(List<String> startingUrls)`

 The input is a list of URLs where the crawl should start downloading and parsing HTML.
-For this part, you can reuse the legacy code that downloads and parses web pages. `@Inject` a `com.udacity.webcrawler.parser.PageParserFactory`, and use it like this:
+For this part, I coud reuse the legacy code that downloads and parses web pages. `@Inject` a `com.udacity.webcrawler.parser.PageParserFactory`, and used it like this:

 ```
 PageParser.Result result = parserFactory.get(url).parse();
 ```

 The implementation of `ParallelWebCrawler` must actually run in parallel.
-A [`ForkJoinPool`](https://docs.oracle.com/javase/10/docs/api/java/util/concurrent/ForkJoinPool.html) has already been created for you in the `ParallelWebCrawler` constructor.
+A [`ForkJoinPool`](https://docs.oracle.com/javase/10/docs/api/java/util/concurrent/ForkJoinPool.html) has already been created for me in the `ParallelWebCrawler` constructor.

 Recall that `ForkJoinPool` is a kind of [`Executor`](https://docs.oracle.com/javase/10/docs/api/java/util/concurrent/Executor.html) that is optimized for efficient processing when most work tasks create other subtasks.
 In other words, it is ideal for building _recursive_ algorithms that run in parallel.
 In fact, the most common kinds of subtasks are called [`RecursiveAction`](https://docs.oracle.com/javase/10/docs/api/java/util/concurrent/RecursiveAction.html) and [`RecursiveTask`](https://docs.oracle.com/javase/10/docs/api/java/util/concurrent/RecursiveTask.html).
-Take a look at the legacy implementation (`src/main/java/com/udacity/webcrawler/SequentialWebCrawler.java`), and you will notice that also uses a _recursive_ algorithm because the `crawlInternal()` method invokes itself.
-Think about ways to take this recursive algorithm and use `ForkJoinPool` to make it parallel.
+I took a look at the legacy implementation (`src/main/java/com/udacity/webcrawler/SequentialWebCrawler.java`), and you noticed that also uses a _recursive_ algorithm because the `crawlInternal()` method invokes itself.
+So, I had to think about ways to take this recursive algorithm and use `ForkJoinPool` to make it parallel.

 There are multiple correct ways to do this.
-For starters, you will want to create your own custom task class, which should be a subclass of `RecursiveAction` or `RecursiveTask` — either choice is fine, but depending on your decision the final code will be slightly different.
+For starters, maybe the way is to create an own custom task class, which should be a subclass of `RecursiveAction` or `RecursiveTask` — either choice is fine, but depending on the decision the final code will be slightly different.
 Each custom task will download and process URLs in a separate thread.
 Remember how `ForkJoinPool` works by having its subtasks create more subtasks?
-To do that, your custom task class will create other subtasks and run them using the static [`invoke`](https://docs.oracle.com/javase/10/docs/api/java/util/concurrent/ForkJoinTask.html#invoke()) or [`invokeAll`](https://docs.oracle.com/javase/10/docs/api/java/util/concurrent/ForkJoinTask.html#invokeAll()) methods.
+To do that, my custom task class will create other subtasks and run them using the static [`invoke`](https://docs.oracle.com/javase/10/docs/api/java/util/concurrent/ForkJoinTask.html#invoke()) or [`invokeAll`](https://docs.oracle.com/javase/10/docs/api/java/util/concurrent/ForkJoinTask.html#invokeAll()) methods.

-If it makes sense for the way you structure your implementation, you should consider applying the factory pattern to create these subtasks.
+**Hint:** If it makes sense for the way implementation is structured, you should consider applying the factory pattern to create these subtasks.
 You should aim to minimize the presence of large constructor calls with long lists of parameters; the builder pattern can help with this.

-Remember that in a parallel program, you can have multiple threads accessing data structures at the same time.
-Because of this, you should use one or more concurrent data structures to compute the output.
-Keep the following tips in mind:
+Remember that in a parallel program, there maybe multiple threads accessing data structures at the same time.
+Because of this, I shoulded use one or more concurrent data structures to compute the output with the following tips in mind:

   * For the `urlsVisited` output, the same URL should not be counted twice in the same crawl. *Note*: if a URL returns an HTTP error (such as a 400 error), the crawler still considers that as a "visit".

-    **Hint:** If you are struggling to find the best data structure for this part, I highly recommend you revisit the lesson on synchronization.
-In particular look at the last quiz in the section called **"What are Atomic Operations?"** and look at the answer for "Checking if a string is in the set and adding it if it's not already in the set".
-That is exactly what we want to do here with URLs!

   * When computing the `wordCounts`, the crawler should not accidentally count the results from the same page twice.
 Remember that the crawler will be downloading and processing multiple web pages at the same time, so this could be tricky!